 I realized that everytime I walk to, or from clinical this semester, I have a smile on my face.
 I feel good about what I'm doing, and I love the feeling of making a difference.
 I'm glad I left architecture.
 I never once smiled on my way to or from work then--even on the good days.
 That's saying something.

-you know the one...the one you make when you stand up from a kneeling position or from a low-lying chair...
+these kids are amazing. check it out.
+You'll feel old. especially the next time you hear that sound come out of you, you know the one...the one you make when you stand up from a kneeling position or from a low-lying chair...

 OK--I just got back from my first clinical day.
 Since yesterday, the first day of school, there have been several stupid disorganization errors that made me a bit mad.
 I was in one of those moods yesterday, where I didn't want to talk to anyone, and even talking to George on the phone was tense because I had so much to do, and I was in a crappy mood, etc.